 Last Updated on

-Whether you’re looking to mindfulness as a way to help yourself, your children, or your clients, and whether you’re looking for the written word, recorded audio books or even free PDFs, there should be something here for you.
+This article provides a wide-ranging collection of books relating to mindfulness.
+Whether you’re looking to mindfulness as a way to help yourself, your children, or your clients, and whether you prefer traditional books, audiobooks, or even free PDFs, you’ll find something here for you.